flatcar-archive/flatcar-docs/os/update-strategies.md

 In case when you don't want to install updates onto the passive partition and avoid update process on failure reboot, you can disable `update-engine` service manually with `sudo systemctl stop update-engine` command (it will be enabled automatically next reboot).

-If you wish to disable automatic updates permanently, use can configure this with a Flatcar Linux Config.
+If you wish to disable automatic updates permanently, use can configure this with a Container Linux Config.
 This example will stop `update-engine`, which executes the updates, and `locksmithd`, which coordinates reboots across the cluster:

 ```yaml container-linux-config
 systemd: